 For more information on these studentships see below; please address any questions to the Postgraduate Support Officer, stats dot pg dot support at warwick dot ac dot uk.

-These studentships are available to UK and EU students for 3.5 years.
+These studentships are available to UK students for 3.5 years.

-The Department of Statistics has six PhD students available for students starting during the academic year 2020-21.
+The Department of Statistics has nine PhD studentships available for students starting during the academic year 2021-22, of which the majority are likely to be for home students only.

 Application procedure: please see above.